capstanlqc/project_task_fr-ZZ_omt/exercises.md

 ## Section 08.
 QA checks: AM

+1. To make the QA checks, please go to **Tools > Check Issues**
+2. The QA checks menu opens, select "Tag issues" and "Terminology Issues" and press OK.

-1. There are two segments with tag errors, can you find them?
+    > @quiz: There are two segments with tag errors, can you find them?
-2. On which segment is there a glossary error?
+    > @quiz: Have you found the segment with a glossary error?

 ## Section 09.
 Download git project + commit target files + helpdesk